Please help us plan for the future by filling out this brief survey. Thank you for your consideration and continued support!

 Images courtesy of Dianne Ballon and Maine Maritime Museum.

-Dianne Ballon is a sound artist from Portland, Maine.
+Dianne Ballon (pronounced BAL’en) is a sound artist from Portland, Maine.
+She received a Maine Artist Fellowship from the Maine Arts Commission.
 Her sound works have aired on National Public Radio’s All Things Considered.
-She was awarded a Maine Artist Fellowship from the Maine Arts Commission.
-Her coastal sound work was featured in Yankee magazine and in exhibits around the state.

-For more about her work, visit: www.dianneballonsound.com and The Listener: Maine Sound Artist Dianne Ballon
+For more about her work, visit: www.dianneballonsound.com and Maine